Translations

 For all of 2022, our grocery cost totaled $5,825.36.
 That's $485.44 each month.

-A reader asks, “Are y'all buying too much of that costly and overly processed junk food?”
-My reply is: “Thanks for the question.
+A reader asks, “Are y'all buying too much of that costly and overly-processed junk food?”
+My reply is, “Thanks for the question.
 We buy fruit, vegetables, lean meat, juice, bread, and so forth.
 We buy very little, if any, overly processed or junk food.
 It's not healthy.”

-If you can enlarge the following photograph, it shows the IGA receipt, on 10/27/2023, when I got the groceries.
-The receipt includes two items, $8.57 total, for Molly, our ol' puppy, and three household items, $21.26 total.
-(We paid $2.76 sales tax, on those items.)
-The cost, for 28 human food items, was $115.00.
+If you can enlarge the following photograph, it shows the IGA receipt from 10/27/2023, when I bought groceries.
+The receipt includes two items, $8.57 total, for Molly, our “old puppy,” and three household items at $21.26 total.
+(We paid $2.76 in sales tax on those items.)
+The cost for 28 human food items was $115.00.
 We did not pay $7.19 in sales tax.

-Can you see, on the receipt, the cost of the Jif peanut butter?
-I highlighted around it, in yellow.
+Can you see on the receipt the cost of the Jif peanut butter?
+I highlighted around it in yellow.
 Two pounds and eight ounces (40 ounces) of peanut butter cost $8.99!
 That's about 22 cents an ounce!
 How could an ounce of peanut butter cost almost a quarter?

 Conclusion

-A reader asks, “Yes, your annual cost of groceries has been increasing, but hasn't your household income increased, to match that?”
+A reader asks, “Yes, your annual cost of groceries has been increasing, but hasn't your household income increased to match that?”
 The answer is, “Yes, it has, fortunately, by God's blessings and our hard work.
 I've done the math, however.
 I know that our annual cost of groceries has been increasing faster than our income.”

 Groceries are only one example of inflation.
 I haven't even calculated the increases in, for example, gasoline, electricity, propane, all other utilities, insurance (automobile, health, homeowners), medical care, and major purchases (e.g., deck replacement, automobile, appliances, etc.).
 All these expenses continue to take bigger bites out of our total income.

-What could we do with the $93.23 that we didn't spend, on sales tax?
+What could we do with the $93.23 that we didn't spend on sales tax?
 Should we stock up on peanut butter?
 No!
 My wife and I need to stop eating so much peanut butter!
 It's too expensive!

 What could we stock up on that's cheaper than peanut butter?
 Do you have any suggestions?